F5Networks/f5-cloud-libs/USAGE.md

           --unit-of-measure <unit_of_measure>                                                                                                                                                                                                      unitOfMeasure parameter for CLPv2 licensing.
 Default none.
           --big-ip-mgmt-address <big_ip_address>                                                                                                                                                                                                   IP address or FQDN of BIG-IP management port.
 Use this if BIG-IP reports an address not reachable from BIG-IQ.
           --big-ip-mgmt-port <big_ip_port>                                                                                                                                                                                                         Port for the management address.
 Use this if the BIG-IP is not reachable from BIG-IQ via the port used in --port
+          --revoke                                                                                                                                                                                                                                 Request BIG-IQ to revoke this units license rather than granting one.
       -n, --hostname <hostname>                                                                                                                                                                                                                Set BIG-IP hostname.
       -g, --global-setting <name:value>                                                                                                                                                                                                        Set global setting <name> to <value>.
 For multiple settings, use multiple -g entries. (default: [object Object])
       -d, --db <name:value>                                                                                                                                                                                                                    Set db variable <name> to <value>.
 For multiple settings, use multiple -d entries. (default: [object Object])